nyg/yield-borg/README.md

 # this file contains environment variables such as REDIS_URL and CRON_KEY
 mv .env.development.local.example .env.development.local

-# import some data into your development Redis database
+# import the data in db/export.json into your local Redis database
 npm run import-db

 # install dependencies and run app (available on localhost:3000)